Local Tips for Eating Alone in San Sebastián

 Solo morning breakfast dates?
 We love ’em.
 Photo credit: Start Digital

-Head out for pintxos
+Head Out for Pintxos

 Heading out for pintxos is a great solo activity.

-Explore Basque desserts
+Explore Basque Desserts

 This place is extremely popular and always crowded, and is a fun place to run into other solo travelers who have come for the life-changing cheesecake.

-If you’re looking for something sweet during the afternoon and saving your cheesecake for after dinner, stop by the Loaf bakery (Avenida Zurriola, 18).
+Insider Tip: If you’re looking for something sweet during the afternoon and saving your cheesecake for after dinner, stop by the Loaf bakery (Avenida Zurriola, 18).
 Here you’ll find options from traditional croissants to matcha green tea flavored brownies.

 cheesecake